Muzzasaurus/MeowTool/GUI Help.md

 * `primed` (bool): if the button is primed

 ### guiLabel
-a label that displays text. thats all it does.
+a label that displays text.

 properties:
 * all of the properties of `guiElement` (though some of them arent used)